MAS-Bench: A Unified Benchmark for Shortcut-Augmented Hybrid Mobile GUI Agents: Experiments

 \subsection{Experiment Setup}

-\paragraph{Evaluation with Predefined Shortcut.} We evaluate the performance of GUI frameworks on the 139 tasks in MAS-Bench: 1) Frameworks with GUI-only action, including T3A~\cite{rawles2024androidworld}, M3A~\cite{rawles2024androidworld}, and MobileAgentV2~\cite{wang2024mobileagentv2}.
-2) self-generated shortcut frameworks, including MobileAgent-E~\cite{wang2025mobile}.
-3) shortcut-augmented Hybrid GUI Agents (GUI-shortcut agents), including MAS-T3A and MAS-MobileAgent mentioned in Sec .~\ref{sec:baseline} with predefined shortcut.
-We employ Gemini-2.5-Pro as the base model for all frameworks.
-The evaluation utilizes metrics from Sec .~\ref{sec:evaluation_metrics}, with detailed configurations in Appendix~\ref{app:environment_setting}.
+We evaluate GUI agents on the 139 tasks in MAS-Bench, including three categories: 1) GUI-only agents, covering Agentic Workflows (e.g., T3A, M3A~\cite{rawles2024androidworld}, and MobileAgentV2~\cite{wang2024mobileagentv2}) and Agent-as-a-Model methods, including General-Purpose Models (e.g., Qwen3-VL~\cite{bai2025qwen3} and GLM-4.5V~\cite{hong2025glm}) and Specialized GUI Models (e.g., UI-TARS-1.5~\cite{ui-tars-15}, GUI-Owl~\cite{mobileagentv3}, ScaleCUA~\cite{liu2025scalecua}, and MAI-UI~\cite{zhou2025mai}); 2) self-generated shortcut frameworks (MobileAgent-E~\cite{wang2025mobile}); 3) shortcut-augmented Hybrid Agents (GUI-shortcut agents), including MAS-T3A, MAS-MobileAgent, and MAS variants of Qwen3-VL, GLM-4.5V, ScaleCUA, and MAI-UI.
+For agentic workflows, we use Gemini-2.5-Pro as the base model.
+To examine the impact of predefined shortcuts across models with different capabilities, we also evaluate Gemini-2.0-Flash.
+All evaluations follow the metrics defined in Sec.~\ref{sec:evaluation_metrics} and Appendix~\ref{app:environment_setting}.